Quiz bots — A new way to increase conversions

 “Engagement” is perhaps the most valuable resource a business can tap into.

 If you are trying to get leads, higher engagement translates into more conversions.
-If you are an HR manager trying to conduct an internal policy workshop, engagement means better educated employees.
+If you are an HR manager trying to conduct an internal policy workshop, engagement means better-educated employees.

 Of course, to see this engagement, users need to click on your bot.
 If you have a bot replacing a lead generation form for example, you will increase your conversion rate but not necessarily the number of people who actually click on your form.

-This is where quizzes come into picture.
+This is where quizzes come into play

 While the idea is still nascent, it is not without some legitimate backing.
 Consider the case of Buzzfeed.
 Today, they might be a sprawling media empire, that does everything from cooking tutorials to serious news.
 But, until a few years back, they were probably known for their fun quizzes that told you which Harry Potter character you were.
 In fact, as a millennial myself, I must admit that I am still prone to clicking on Buzzfeed quizzes that come across my feed (even if with some amount of guilt).